mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

 In this step, Halcyon restores the _install directory_ from public storage.
+The correct archive to restore is determined by calculating a _source hash_ of the source directory.

 The app is now ready to run: